SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 ## Create Business Logic

-To add behavior to the domain model, you can implement a set of exits in form of event handlers.
-Create a file */srv/poetryslam/poetrySlamServiceImplementation.js* as referenced from the */srv/poetryslam/poetrySlamService.cds* definition as main file of your service implementation.
-Within this file, you can implement all required event handlers.
-For better readability, in the Partner Reference Application, the service implementation is split into several files, the main file and one file for each entity with business logic.
+To add behavior to the domain model, you can implement a set of exits in the form of event handlers.
+Create a file */srv/poetryslam/poetrySlamServiceImplementation.js* as referenced from the */srv/poetryslam/poetrySlamService.cds* definition as the main file of your service implementation.
+Within this file, you can implement all the required event handlers.
+For better readability, in the Partner Reference Application, the service implementation is split into several files; the main file and one file for each entity with business logic.

 Every entity defined in the domain model definition comes with a set of generic event handlers for CRUD (create, read, update, delete) operations.
 Additionally, you can register one event handler per action (for example, *cancel* or *publish*).
 Note that for draft-enabled entities, you need to decide if the logic is required for the draft, the activated entity, or for both.